Terms and Conditions of Trade

 18.3 Non-stocklist items or Materials made to the Customer’s specifications are under no circumstances acceptable for credit or return.

-19.1 Subject to the conditions of warranty set out in clause 19.2 APG warrants that if any defect in any workmanship of APG becomes apparent and is reported to APG within two (2) years of the date of delivery (time being of the essence) then APG will either (at APG’s sole discretion) replace or remedy the workmanship.
+19.1 Subject to the conditions of warranty set out in clause 19.2 APG warrants that if any defect in any workmanship of APG becomes apparent and is reported to APG within one (1) year of the date of delivery (time being of the essence) then APG will either (at APG’s sole discretion) replace or remedy the workmanship.